Influences

 Glen Keane - Amazing animator.
 I have some sketches of his from Rapunzel Unbraided that's never been published that are just stunning in their simplicity and expressiveness.

-Takada Akemi - Love her "Kimagure Orange Road" illustrations.
-Madoka Ayukawa, is one of my favorite fictional characters.
+Takada Akemi - In my younger days, I loved her "Kimagure Orange Road" illustrations.
+Madoka Ayukawa is one of my favorite anime characters.

 Yamashita Ikuto - He started out doing a cyberpunk comicbook titled "Dark Whisper," and then became the mechanical designer of the hit anime series "Neo Genesis Evangelion."
 This guy's flair for design and style rivals that of the legendary Syd Mead.

-Mikimoto Haruhiko - He's one of my earliest influences (when I was a teenager), and his character design work in the 80's--particularly on the Macross series and feature film (and his comic book series Marionette Generation) was something I admired for many years.
-Later on in his career his style evolved into something less appealing--something like a parody of himself.
+Mikimoto Haruhiko - He's one of my earliest influences when I was a teenager, and his character design work in the 80's--particularly on the Macross series and feature film (and his comic book series Marionette Generation) was something I admired for many years.
+Later on in his career his style evolved into something less appealing, taking stylization to more extremes than I like.

 Comic book creators:

-Shirow Masamune - If it wasn't for the Appleseed manga series, which was a revelation to me at age fourteen, I probably wouldn't have gotten into the comicbook industry.
-It's kind of disappointing that Shirow's turning into a parody of himself a little these past years.
-Ridiculously gratuitous sex and skimpy clothes in everything he does, including serious works like Ghost In the Shell 2 manga just cheapens his work a bit.
+Shirow Masamune - If it wasn't for his Appleseed manga series, which was a revelation to me at age fourteen, I probably wouldn't have gotten into the comicbook industry.
+It's kind of disappointing that Shirow's turning into a parody of himself these past years; ridiculously gratuitous sex and skimpy clothes in everything he does, including serious works like Ghost In the Shell 2 manga just cheapens his work a bit.

-Nishi Keiko - She is an incredible storyteller, and as an artist, her charming style is one of the most unique I've seen.
+Nishi Keiko - I love the ethereal, bittersweet stories she tells, and as an artist, her charming style is one of the most unique I've seen among the shoujo artists.

 Kitagawa Sho - One of the few male manga creators that can pull off sensitive drama.
-On top of that, he kicks ass as an artist, especially his pen/ink work in "Complex."
+I especially love his pen & ink work in Complex.

 Bill Waterson - How can you not love this guy?
 A wonderful storyteller, artist, and a man of admirable integrity (he refused to sell out and never allowed any of his characters to appear in stationaries, TV commercials, or anything else that had nothing to do with the comic strips).
 Long live Calvin and Hobbes!